gek169/Simple_ISA/README.md

 there will be no floating point code in the resulting binary.

+## Portability

+The Emulator and Assembler compile and run on dozens of architectures of varying endiannesses.

+Compiletime and runtime checks on the environment are done to ensure that any platform that the ISA won't run on are prevented from passing even the most basic testing.

 ## Far memory system.

 Note that the program counter is 16 bit (not 32) and so the program counter cannot normally access